 Patients will be called forward in the coming weeks or months; please do not contact your Practice to ask when this will be.
 The vaccinations will be delivered in phases initially and as soon as Practices are able to invite you to be vaccinated, you will be contacted.
 Please bear with us and wait to be called forward as we undertake this massive programme.

-The vaccine is given as two injections with the second injection given 21 days after the first.
+The vaccine is given as two injections with the second injection given up to 12 weeks after the first.
 Individuals may not be protected for a week or two after their second dose of the vaccine so it is vital you continue to follow the latest Coronavirus advice and guidance to ensure you don’t pick up the virus.

 I know that there has been some fake news and conspiracy theories about the vaccination circulating on social media but I would encourage you to have the vaccine when you are invited.
 Like other vaccines, it is safe and has shown to be effective, offering 95% immunity.
 No safety concerns were seen in studies of over 20,000 people in clinical trials.
 It therefore gives you the best protection against the coronavirus although it may take a few weeks for your body to build up protection.